-Best known as the lovable paleontologist from the sitcom that defined the nineties (no, not that sitcom), David Lawrence Schwimmer (born November 2, 1966) is an American actor, comedian, voice actor, and director.
+Best known as the neurotic paleontologist from the sitcom that defined the nineties (no, not that sitcom), David Lawrence Schwimmer (born November 2, 1966 in New York City, New York) is an American actor, comedian, voice actor, and director.

 Despite being best known for his acting work, Schwimmer made his feature directorial debut in 2007 with Run Fat Boy Run, though he had previously directed some television projects, including a few episodes of Friends and its spinoff Joey.
 He later directed the 2010 dramatic thriller Trust in a severe Playing Against Type move.
 Most recently, he played Robert Kardashian in the first season of American Crime Story: The People v.
 O.J.
 Simpson, which earned him his second Emmy nomination since Friends in 1995.